LauraKoehler/arc_processing/README.md

 ## Data sets

-The data from the different instruments has been standardised with the [shippy](UPDATE) package to simplify the comparison between different instruments as much as possible.
+The data from the different instruments has been standardised with the [shipspy](https://github.com/shipspy-development/shipspy) package to simplify the comparison between different instruments as much as possible.
 For reprocessing the data, use the python environment from `environment.yaml` and run `reprocess.sh`.

 ### Cruise track
 ![image](plots/MSM114-2_cruise_track.png)